buildplan/docker/README.md

 ## docker
-A collection of docker compose.yml files
+A collection of docker compose.yml files and scripts.